-16.Number of Programmes offer BA, BSc, MA, M.Com) a. annual system ed under (Prograr nme means a degree course like b. semester system One (B.A.)
+16.Number of Programmes of BA, BSc, MA, M.Com) offered under (Programme means a degree course like

+a. annual system

+b. semester system One (B.A.)

-c.trimester system NIL 17.
-Number of Programmes with a.
-Choice Based Credit System NIL b.
-Inter/Multidisciplinary Approach NIL c.
-Any other (specify and provide details) NIL 18.Does the college offer UG and/or PG programmes in Teacher Education?
+c.trimester system NIL

+17. Number of Programmes a.
+Choice Based Credit System

+b.
+Inter/Multidisciplinary NIL Approach c.
+Any other ( specify and provide NIL details) 18.Does the college offer UG and/or PG programmes in Teacher Education?
 Yes No No If yes, a.
 Year of Introduction of the programme(s) b.
-NCTE recognition details (if applicable) Notification No.: Date: (dd/mm/yyyy) Validity: c.
+NCTE recognition details (if applicable) Notification No.: Date: c.
 Is the institution opting for assessment and accreditation of Teacher Education Programme separately?
 Yes No No 19.
 Does the college offer UG or PG programme in Physical Education?
 Yes No No If yes, a.
 Year of Introduction of the programme(s) b.
-NCTE recognition details (if applicable) Notification No.: Date: (dd/mm/yyyy) Validity:

-c.
-Is th ne institution o pting for assessment a and accredi itation of P hysical Edu acation
+NCTE recognition details (if applicable) Notification No.: Date: a Is the institution enting for aggregament and apprediction of Dhysical Education c.
+Is the institution opting for assessment and accreditation of Physical Education Programme separately?

-Progra amme separate ely?

 Yes No No